A detailed syllabus helps both instructors and students. It communicates important information about a class:

 • Others as needed (be sure to give clear instructions about how to access and identify if this application is not supported by the university)

 To use these applications, students must have access to a laptop or computer, preferably with a webcam and mic.
 While it is possible for students to complete some work on their smartphones, this will not be sufficient in all instances, given the limitations of mobile devices.
 Hence, access to a computer is essential.
 Note that the University maintains a number of computer labs, which are available for student use.
-Laptops and/or MiFi devices are also available for check-out on a first-come, first-served basis from the New Media Center in Odum Library.
+Laptops are also available for check-out on a first-come, first-served basis from the New Media Center in Odum Library.

 You may also choose to list these further resources: